macnetic/faust/CONTRIBUTING.md

   .rpm, .deb, .pkg).
 - The version of FAµST: check ``pyfaust.__version__`` on a Python terminal for pyfaust or ``matfaust.version()`` on a Matlab terminal for matfaust.
-- Explain clearly the problem you ran into or the feature you're interesting in and preferably give a snippet of code to reproduce easily.
+- Explain clearly the problem you ran into or the feature you're interesting in.
+  For any bug please give a snippet of code to reproduce easily.

 ### Code contribution